hitchyjs/hitchyjs.org/source/getting-started/installation.md

 Lets consider you want to start a web application using another super great framework: [VueJS](https://vuejs.org/).
 You might like to use one their templates to get started:

-1. Using your favourite CLI install [vue-cli](https://www.npmjs.com/package/vue-cli) globally:
+1. Using your favourite CLI install [@vue/cli](https://www.npmjs.com/package/@vue/cli) globally:
-   `npm i -g vue-cli`
+   `npm i -g @vue/cli`

 2. Create new project from template using global script **vue** available by now:
-   `vue init webpack myproject`
+   `vue create myproject`
-   Of course, you might choose any other template.
-Just answer all questions as desired.
+   This will start a scaffolding process asking some questions.
+Answer them as desired.
 This will create a new subfolder named **myproject** in your current working directory.

 3. Enter that folder now:
    `cd myproject`